Bachelor of Arts in English

 degree option after initial admission, either as a transfer student

-or a MSMC student who chooses to change majors, will come under the
+or a Mount student who chooses to change majors, will come under

 five-year master’s option.
 Each student in the program will be